mohitgpt07/Libot/README.md

 [serial](https://github.com/mohitgpt07/serial): A cross-platform library used to establish reliable and efficient serial communication between the Raspberry Pi and Arduino, managing data flow for real-time motor control and feedback.

 ## Prerequisites
-Ensure the following are installed on the Raspberry Pi for LiBot’s functionality:
+Ensure the following are installed:

 *ROS 2 Humble*
 *colcon*